-Ideally, you’d then direct prospects to a low-cost or low-risk product which allows them to “dip their toe in the water” and find out what it is like to buy from you, before you then finally offer your core product.
+Ideally, you’d then direct prospects to a low-cost or low-risk product that allows them to “dip their toe in the water” and find out what it is like to buy from you before you then finally offer your core product.

 The key thing in this whole process is, for every piece of marketing that you do, consider the following things carefully: